awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/_index.md

 - Learn how to filter AWS Resource Optimization report and focus only on the less complex high saving cases

 ## Prerequisites
-- Root user access to the master account
+- Root user access to the management account
 - Enable AWS Resource Optimization at *AWS Cost Explorer > Recommendations* no additional cost.

 ## Permissions required